rundeck/docs/docs/learning/howto/troubleshooting.md

 ## Introduction
 Rundeck offers a wide range of capabilities, empowering users to automate workflows, schedule jobs, and manage resources efficiently.
 However, like any software system, it is not immune to issues and glitches that may disrupt its smooth operation.
 Effective troubleshooting is a crucial skill when it comes to managing and maintaining Rundeck.
 Having a strong troubleshooting mindset and knowing how to detect problems and determine their underlying causes are very helpful in ensuring the reliability and stability of Rundeck deployments.

 This guide explores the significance of troubleshooting in the context of Rundeck and provides practical insights on where to look for common problems, how to analyze them, and how to report on them.
 By mastering the art of troubleshooting, you will be better equipped to identify and address any issues that arise, maximizing the productivity and efficiency of your Rundeck environment.
-These strategies and tools should work equally well with a Process Automation commercial installation.
+These strategies and tools should work equally well with a Runbook Automation commercial installation.

 ## Troubleshooting Strategy